RafayAhmad7548/flux-sftp/README.md

 sudo chown -R fluxsftp:fluxsftp /srv/sftp
 ```

-***When u register a new user make sure to create a directory for them in the jail directory and make sure it is owned by the fluxsftp user***
+***When you register a new user make sure to create a directory for them in the jail directory and make sure it is owned by the fluxsftp user***

 ## Enable and Start
 after you have configured the database you can start the server as follows